raiden-network/spec/messaging.rst

 Data required by the smart contracts to update the payment channel end of the participant that signed the balance proof.
 Messages into smart contracts contain a shorter form called :ref:`Onchain Balance Proof <balance-proof-onchain>`.

+The offchain balance proof consists of the :term:`balance data`, the channel's :term:`canonical identifier`, the signature, the additional hash and a nonce.

 The signature must be valid and is defined as:

 ::